jeremiah-shaulov/office_spirit_mysql/README.md

 This function adds the `USE schema_name` query to pending, and it will be executed together with next most recent query.
 If provided schema name is invalid, the exception will be thrown on the next query.

-If no query follows, the `USE` statement never gets executed (and maybe even no actual database connection will be established, it this was the first command in the connection).
+If no query follows, the `USE` statement never gets executed (and maybe even no actual database connection will be established, if this was the first command in the connection).

 ## SQL logging